-Hirafuku Hyakusui: A Japanese-Style Painter Who Integrated the Both Elements of Rinpa School and Nanga so as to Develop the Unique Painting Style
+Hirafuku Hyakusui: A Japanese-Style Painter Who Integrated the Both Elements of Rinpa and Nanga School and Developed His Unique Painting Style

-Tōri Gōsō (Chrysanthemums Hardily Flowered in a Cold East Fence)
+Tōri Gōsō (Chrysanthemums Bloom Despite the Cold at East Fence)

 - Tarashikomi: A high-level technique of Japanese-style painting for attaining natural blur by making use of the difference in the specific gravity of pigments.

 Pine Tree and Cranes